openedx/edx-documentation/en_us/students/source/SFD_prerequisites.rst

       all available course sections listed in the left pane

-.. note:: If you don't see any more course content after you complete the entrance exam, try refreshing the page, or click the **Entrance Exam** tab again.
+.. note:: If you don't see any more course content after you complete the entrance exam, try refreshing the page, or select the **Entrance Exam** tab again.

 Instructors can allow students to skip the entrance exam.
-If your instructor allows you to skip the entrance exam, you don't see the entrance exam in the left pane when you access the course.
+If your instructor allows you to skip the entrance exam, you do not see the entrance exam in the left pane when you access the course.